-Creative projects & personal styles are the foundation of the CHS award-winning photography program.
-Photo 1 is designed with hands on lessons providing the real "tricks of the trade" to capture perfectly exposed, well arranged, exciting and memorable images.
-Students will learn how to create breathtaking images, capture movement, portray human portraits with splendid emotion, perfectly compose pictures, and take studio-quality shots with your own fancy camera or smartphone, and more!
-You'll also learn artistic elements, color theory, how to work in manual mode on a camera, and all about the different camera features & buttons.
-Then you will learn to correctly convert, manage, and edit your images using Photoshop, editing software and apps to expressions your images as fine art.
-Students will top off their fabulous experience by framing and submitting their fine art to contests and art shows and making gifts.
-Whether at school, in your home, or on vacation you'll know how to take pictures like a pro!
-An app filter or more expensive camera won't guarantee your pictures are satisfying and impressive... only the right skills can do that.
-And you find this all in Photo 1!
-Fees: \$20.
+6250 Photography 1 Photo 1 is designed with hands-on lessons providing the real tricks of the trade to capture perfectly exposed & memorable images.
+Students will learn how to compose photographs, capture movement, produce engaging portraits, and work in the photo studio using classroom cameras, your own nice camera, or smartphones.
+You'll also learn artistic elements, color theory, & how to work in manual mode on a camera.
+We will discuss the importance of photography over time, in every culture, and the role it plays in everyday life.
+Street photography, photojournalism, travel and adventure photography will be a focus along with opportunities to travel and capture such images.
+You will learn more about editing your images.
+Students will top off their experience by preparing their work for contests, art shows, & for making gifts.
+Whether at school, in your home, or on vacation you'll learn how to take pictures like a pro.